hassanaziz0012/corona-tracker/README.md

 information received.

 You can also click the "Refresh" button to refresh the data.
 This will send another request to the server to scrape and return new, updated data.

+## About me
+I'm a freelance developer.
+Wanna see more of my work?
+See my website here: https://www.hassandev.me